-This agreement, reached between the Musicians' Union and Making Music in 2017, provides guideline minimum rates for groups when engaging freelance professional musicians.
+This agreement, reached between the Musicians' Union and Making Music in 2017, and updated in December 2018, provides guideline minimum rates for groups when engaging freelance professional musicians.
 We hope that this will provide a simple and effective aid to ensure that members are able to budget for, and professionals able to receive, a fair rate of payment.

-We are very pleased to have reached this new agreement with the Musicians' Union which is revolutionary in two ways:
+We are very pleased to have reached this agreement with the Musicians' Union, which is revolutionary in two ways:

 - It includes recommended rates, in recognition that we are not a management body and cannot enforce Making Music members using any rates for the musicians they engage.

 - It is tailored to amateur music groups.
 Firstly, it is simplified, compared to the agreement between professional ensembles and the MU (there are many provisions which simply would not apply to amateurs).
 Secondly, it includes some specific provisions, in recognition of the way that amateur ensembles operate.

 We know our members are fully supportive of professional musicians, i.e. those who rely on all or the majority of their income from instrumental performance (the definition used in this agreement), and that despite groups’ financial limitations they would like to properly compensate professionals for their time and skill.

 This agreement answers many of our members’ questions about what they should be paying the musicians they engage and offers a flexible but useful framework for such engagements.